DianaTuman/bank-app/README.md

 Bank-like application created using Spring Boot.
 Homework for the Java developer training course.
 The application will start at **localhost:8080**.
+To register a user go to **/signup** page.
 To activate blocker feature try to cash or transfer using number 666.

 ### Versions of software used in the development: